Michael V. Pomarico

 Michael V. Pomarico (born July 3, 1955) is an American television soap opera director.
 He had worked on the ABC-TV daytime drama All My Children for 27 years.
 He has a wife Mary and two children, Joseph and Jennifer.
+Since 2025, he is part of the directing team of Beyond the Gates.

 Pomarico grew up in Holmdel Township, New Jersey and graduated from Holmdel High School in 1974 as part of its first graduating class.